Prior notification and booking of controls - import of food of animal origin

 Please note that a consignment must be reloaded onto an airplane or boat to its final destination in Sweden.
 If the consignment is reloaded onto a road vehicle (lorry/truck) before the border control authority has carried out its inspection, then the consignment will be rejected entry upon arrival in Sweden (see article 47.1 b in Regulation (EU) 2017/625).

-Booking of control
+Booking of border control at an airport

 Consignments accompanied by original paper certificate